fannyrancourt/fannyrancourt.github.io/about.md

 ### Where to find me?

-I'm currently working in Montréal at ElementAI.
+I'm currently working in Montréal at ElementAI in the active learning and uncertainty estimation team..

 ~~In my lab, University of Sherbrooke (D3-2003)~~